HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Method

 \paragraph{Label verification.} Our goal is to get the labels of each shape verified by a human.
 To reduce verification and training times, we need to decide which shapes are verified first and how many to verify on each iteration.
 Shapes in the test set that have similar structure to shapes in the train set are more likely to be labeled well.
 We can quickly select these well-labeled shapes from the test set and use them to enhance our limited train set, improving the generalization ability of our proposal network.
-In our method, we first sort the test set based on predicted part label probabilities from the proposal network and arrange the test set into batches, each containing $B=10$ shapes.
+In our method, we first sort the test set based on \fg{average predicted part label probabilities from the proposal network of each shape} and arrange the test set into batches, each containing $B=10$ shapes.
 Users can mark a shape as well-labeled if they see all parts are labeled correctly, or bad-labeled when one part is wrong.
 We design a user-friendly interface to achieve this, where users can view and rotate a batch of 3D shapes at the same time.
 The interface also shows the corresponding label colors for reference.
 Please see supplementary material for more details about our part label verification interface.

-Given the sorted shapes, we need to decide how many of them to show the user before fine-tuning the prediction, to achieve a balance between processing efficiency and utilization of user feedback.
+Given the sorted shapes, we need to decide how many of them to show the user as \fg{HC proposals} before fine-tuning the prediction, to achieve a balance between processing efficiency and utilization of user feedback.
 To this end, we adopt an adaptive strategy: given the sorted proposals, we stop the verification step when the number of human-verified shapes on a batch is below a threshold, which is set to 4 in our experiments.
-This simple strategy is effective since early batches tend to have higher labeling accuracy than later batches.
-This way, the number of good proposals presented to the user adapts to the classification purity of the current test set.
+This simple strategy is effective since early batches tend to have higher labeling accuracy than later batches. \fg{This way, the number of high confidence proposals presented to the user would adapt to the classification purity of the current test set.}